 The tonnage of waste material generated in the Region that will ultimately require disposal is a function of recycling percentages.
 Ignoring the waste disposed by industry and agriculture at captive facilities or on-farm (as previously discussed), the landfilled tonnage has been a function of the total "gross discards" minus recycled material tonnage.
-As noted in Section 4.1, the Region has recycled between 91,593 and 106,825tons of material annually since 2016.
+As noted in Section 4.1, the Region has recycled an average of 97,000 tons annually, since 2016.